py-study-group/pyStudyGroupGuides/linux/linux.md

 * Synopsis of the command
 * Description of the command

-And some other optios that we will discuss later.
+And some other options that we will discuss later.

 # pwd command

 # ls command: List files/directories
-## Usage:
+### Usage:
 **ls** *options* [*location*]

 When run without options or location **ls** will print a basic list of files and directories in the current directory.